keystonejs/keystone-classic/docs/Getting Started/Setting-Up/part-1.md

 Create a new file, `keystone.js` and we're ready to start configuring keystone.

-Your `keystone.js` file is the launch file for keystone, which will connect keystone to your database, start both the database connection, and start your server running.
+Your `keystone.js` file is the launch file for keystone, which will connect keystone to your database, start the database connection, and start your server running.
 This is where we will be adding configuration options to keystone as well, which allow us to change how keystone is running.

 The minimum file we need to start keystone running is: